featurist/pogoscript/index.md

 Async calls also play nicely with `try catch finally`, `if else`, `for`, `while` and friends, and it even works in the REPL.
 Even though the async operator mimics synchronous behaviour, it is intended to facilitate truly asynchronous code, such as this simple [async `ls` implementation](https://gist.github.com/3770212), or more freakily: [continuations](https://github.com/featurist/pogoscript/blob/master/src/samples/continuations.pogo).

 See [the rules](https://github.com/featurist/pogoscript/wiki/Async-Rules).

+## Futures

+Make concurrent requests with the `?` operator:

+    future book = http.get "/books/1"?
+    future author = http.get "/authors/1"?

+Then wait for the results with the `!` operator:

+    book = future book!
+    author = future author!

 ## Self